KHS-Robotics/Demon-Slacker/README.md

 var runForever = false;
 var WAIT_MINUTES = 60;

+var localUpdatesPath = "./teamUpdates.json";

 var options = {
     webhook: "webhookUri", // the URI of your incoming slack webhook
     updatesUri: "http://www.firstinspires.org/resource-library/frc/competition-manual-qa-system", // the URI with the team updates to scrape
-    localUpdates: require("./teamUpdates.json") // the local team updates, this should start off as an emply JSON object and will populate itself
+    localUpdates: require(localUpdatesPath) // the local team updates, this should start off as an emply JSON object and will populate itself
 };

 function saveData(err, data) {